Your last year of high school’s going to fly by. Our advice for high school seniors is a calendar that will help keep you on track for college.

 - Reply promptly to admissions offers and awards of financial aid.

-- Visit campuses again if you still aren’t positive where you want to go.
+- Revisit campuses if you still aren’t positive about where you want to go.

 - Ask your counselor to send your final grades to the college you’ll attend.